wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

 ## Solution
 ### Concepts
-- Restricts the use of backends to one specific user interface or application.
+- Restricts the use of backends (BFFs) to one specific user interface or application.

 ### Implementation
-- Frontend-focused backend services should only contain client-specific logic and behavior.
+- BFFs should only contain client-specific logic and behavior.
 General business logic and other global features should be managed elsewhere in your application.
 - Number of BFFs
    - Options
       - One BFF per type of client.
 For example, Android and iOS will have different BFFs.